Quasinormal modes from numerical relativity with Bayesian inference: Comparing posteriors from fitting the strain, news and curvature scalar

 In order to compare the fits, the news and curvature scalar amplitudes are converted to the strain using Eq.~\ref{eq:domains}.
 The linear and non-linear least squares fits to the strain are also shown as vertical lines.
 In principle, these fits should yield consistent results and this is checked here.

 In general, the MAP values are in broad agreement across the three quantities.
 However, the posterior widths are not consistent.
 This can be attributed to differences in the GP noise model and, in particular, the late-time jitter.
 For the strain, which has a larger late-time uncertainty, this jitter is significantly higher, which leads to the wider posterior (see App.~\ref{app:residual_comparison}).
 The differences in the news and curvature scalar can also be attributed to differences in this part of the kernel, however they are in much better agreement.
 It is clear that the news noise model is much more constraining than the strain, which motivates using it for this work.
+This is in keeping with recent analyses in the ringdown literature \cite{2025arXiv250309678M, 2024arXiv241111269G}, although we note that the curvature scalar would also be an acceptable choice (for example, see \cite{2014PhRvD..90l4032L}).